dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 ## 20. The Law of Hype

-> The situation is often the opposite of the way it appears in the press
+> "The situation is often the opposite of the way it appears in the press"

 When things are going well, the company doesn't need the hype.
 When you need the hype, usually it means you're in trouble.